 Adjustments to federal income or loss you reported in column A generally are necessary because of the difference between California and federal law relating to depreciation methods, special credits, and accelerated write-offs.
 As a result, the recovery period or basis used to figure California depreciation may be different from the recovery period or amount used for federal.
-For more information, see the instructions for column B and column C, line 3.
+For more information, see the instructions for Part I, Column B and Column C, Section B, line 3.